 Staff use the SIMs system to award concern points to students' records.
 This also helps the Student Progress team to monitor situations where there are patterns of particular behaviours occurring and provide appropriate support.
 For example, a student who regularly forgets equipment or books may need support with organisation.
-Once a student has accumulated a total of five concern points, their Head of Year will process an after-school detention and a parentmail will be sent home to parents/carers outlining the reasons why the detention has been given.
+Once a student has accumulated a total of five concern points in a term, their Head of Year will process an after-school detention and a parentmail will be sent home to parents/carers outlining the reasons why the detention has been given.
+Where students begin to accumulate points and after school detentions at a concerning rate the Head of Year will make contact with parents / carers and other interventions will be put in place.
+Concern Points cannot be cancelled by the rewarding of Achievement Points.